Distelli/WordPress-Theme-Tester/README.md

 For a full tutorial, see [tutorial link].

 ## Distelli Build Steps
-Put the following in your Distelli build steps, in the "Build" section:
+Put the following in your Distelli build steps, in the `Build` section:

 ```
 # download and extract the latest wordpress (contents extract to a folder called wordpress)